5 Ways to Look After Your Solar Hot Water System

 Your solar hot water heater shouldn’t show any dip in efficiency during winter if it has been looked after correctly.

-If you live in an area where the temperature can drop below freezing, you must have antifreeze compounds added to your collector loop.
+If you live in an area where freezing temperatures are commonplace, you must have antifreeze compounds added to your collector loop.
 Antifreeze is an additive that lowers the freezing point of any water-based liquid it is added to.

 This is to prevent the damage caused by ice in your water heaters and other plumbing systems.
 Frozen water has a greater volume than liquid water, and so when water in hot water systems freezes, it expands.
 This creates additional pressure in the system which can damage it.